The Interconnection Measurement Project

 Figure 3: Yearly Distributions of Ingress Traffic.

 The visualization above shows the yearly distribution of ingress traffic on the interconnects again with box-and-whisker plots (whiskers at 5th and 95th percentile values).
 The ingress traffic values have been normalized to the 2018 median value.
-Therefore, between 2018 and 2023, the median amount of ingress traffic on an interconnect increased by a factor of four.
+Therefore, since 2018, the median amount of ingress traffic on an interconnect increased by a factor of 4.5.
 Additionally, the overall range of the amount of ingress traffic on each interconnect also increased.

 Figures 2 and 3 show that as the amount of traffic on each interconnect increased, the total interconnect utilizations stayed constant.
 As is shown below in Figure 4, these fairly constant utilizations highlight the ISPs’ work to proactively increase interconnect capacity over time, and especially during the peak of the COVID-19 pandemic.